 The sales, marketing, and engineering teams were already quite active on LinkedIn.
 Since employees were significant users of the LinkedIn ecosystem, there was a sense of familiarity with LinkedIn Elevate.
 Despite this, John knew there was an opportunity to expand on the program’s efficiencies.

 Seamlessly Onboarding and Transition to a New Platform

-John had heard about PostBeyond’s employee advocacy platform through word-of-mouth from the social media communities that he’s active.
-When he first engaged with PostBeyond, he was impressed with how keen the team partnered with him to support the transition.
+John had heard about PostBeyond’s employee advocacy platform through word-of-mouth from the social media communities that he was active in.
+When he first engaged with PostBeyond, he was impressed with how keen the team was when it partnered with him to support the transition.

 As far as the transition goes, John has been able to leverage PostBeyond to continue their success.
 Within 30 days of launch, he was able to continue driving website visitors, conversions, and webinar registrants.